 The ActiveEdge Touch Zone application provides configurable settings which enables quick and convenient one-touch access to key features or applications while users are in the middle of other applications or tasks.
 Once configured, soft keys near the perimeter of the display provide access to those frequently used applications or functions.
+ActiveEdge Touch Zone is available on builds BSP 19-01.4 and above.

-NOTE: The ActiveEdge Touch Zone is only available when the display is set to Portrait mode.
+NOTE The ActiveEdge Touch Zone is only available when the display is set to Portrait mode.

-Figure 35 ActiveEdge App Settings
+Figure 3-1 ActiveEdge App Settings